Table of Contents:

-Suddenly everything makes sense, the struggles of the past 10 years, that is.
+Suddenly everything makes sense, the struggles of the past ten years, that is.
 I have been on long, winding spiritual journey with Jesus hard at work.
-He has been shaping me through my tears…so many years of fear and pain, but I am brand new in His unending grace!
-Finally, I rest in His embrace!
+He has been shaping me through my tears.
+So many years of fear and pain, but I am brand new in His unending grace.
+Finally, I rest in His embrace.
 Let me share with you my story.

 Jodie’s Spiritual Journey